Kirsten Noack Kirsten Noack

 4 Reasons Why Focusing On Sleep is Not the Answer to Insomnia Recovery

 Without a thorough understanding of insomnia, it is natural to focus all your attention on how to get more sleep.
-Focusing on sleep is often actually part of the problem though, since it is often driven by fear.
+Focusing on sleep is often actually part of the problem though, since it itends to be driven by fear.
 Had I realized this earlier on in my struggles, I may have not spent years spinning my wheels.
 Although better sleep is what everyone with insomnia wants, getting that does not necessarily mean that your insomnia will be healed.
 If the fear still remains, any disruption to sleep again could trigger the insomnia to come back.
 This is why it can continue for so long.

 As an insomnia coach, therapist and recovered insomniac, below I explore why focusing primarily on sleep is not the most effective approach to recovery and where to shift your focus instead.